Last updated 4 October 2021

-- If you had more than one trade in the same tax year, HMRC will add together profits and losses of all those trades when calculating your trading profit.
+- If you had more than one trade in the same tax year, HMRC would add together profits and losses of all those trades when calculating your trading profit.

-- If you claim averaging relief as a farmer, market gardener, creative author or artist, HMRC will use the amount of profit before the impact of averaging claims to work out eligibility and how much you will receive.
+- If you claimed averaging relief as a farmer, market gardener, creative author or artist, HMRC would use the amount of profit before the impact of averaging claims to work out eligibility and how much you will receive.

-How will HMRC calculate my ‘average trading profits’?
+How did HMRC calculate my ‘average trading profits’?

-The level of an individual’s average trading profits affects both their eligibility for the scheme, and the amount they may receive.
+The level of an individual’s average trading profits affected both their eligibility for the scheme, and the amount they may have received.

-To work out average trading profits, HMRC will add together all profits and losses for all tax years in which you’ve had a continuous trade.
+To work out average trading profits, HMRC added together all profits and losses for all tax years in which you had a continuous trade.

 - If you traded in all three tax years, it will be the average trading profits for all three years.

 - If you did not trade in 2016-17, it will be the average trading profits for the tax years 2017-18 and 2018-19